Student data protection notice

-The University will share your relevant personal data with the following bodies:
+The University may share your relevant personal data with the following bodies:

 In accordance with the terms of the contract (which usually relates to attendance and progress reports).
-This does not include anyone who is paying money toward your studies but where there is no formal contract i.e. parents, employers.
+Note this does not include anyone who may be paying money toward your studies and where there is no formal contract i.e. parents, employers.
 In such circumstances disclosure will only be made with your consent.

 |Professional bodies (e.g. General Medical Council, Royal Society of British Architects, Law Society)|

-In order to confirm your qualifications and accredit your course and, where required, in order to maintain the standards of the profession.
+In order to confirm your qualifications, accredit your course and, where required, in order to maintain the standards of the profession.

 |Cardiff & Vale University Health Board (and other NHS organisations in England and Wales)|